decretist/Dissertation/Chapter2/chapter2.md

 pseudo-papal) authorities, predigested into canon-sized units of text.

-Peter Landau suggested in 1984 that Gratian had relied primarily on just five formal sources in writing the Decretum: Anselm of Lucca's *Collectio canonum*, the pseudo-Ivonian *Collectio Tripartita*, Ivo of Chartes's *Panormia*, Gregory of San Grisogono's *Polycarpus*, and an anonymous *Collection in Three Books* (*3L*).[@winroth_making_2000, 15-17] This hypothesis is not universally accepted: Pennington, for example, believes that Gratian may have relied on one or more now-lost Central Italian collections similar to the *Collection in Nine Books* (*9L*).[^27]
+Peter Landau has suggested that Gratian relied primarily on just five formal sources in writing the Decretum: Anselm of Lucca's *Collectio canonum*, the pseudo-Ivonian *Collectio Tripartita*, Ivo of Chartes's *Panormia*, Gregory of San Grisogono's *Polycarpus*, and an anonymous *Collection in Three Books* (*3L*).[^26] 15-17] This hypothesis is not universally accepted: Pennington, for example, believes that Gratian may have also relied on one or more now-lost Central Italian collections similar to the *Collection in Nine Books* (*9L*).[^27]